 - 2 egg whites (optional)

-- 2 Tbsp soy sauce or Braggs Aminos
+- 2 tablespoons of gluten free soy sauce or Braggs Aminos

 - If using frozen shrimp you will need to thaw them before cooking your rice.

-- Once your veggies have cooked a few minutes add in the shrimp and cook for about 3-4 minutes or until the shrimp are nice and pink.
+- Once the veggies have cooked a few minutes add in the shrimp and cook for about 3-4 minutes or until the shrimp are nice and pink.